CankayaUniversity/ceng-407-408-2018-2019-Diet-Plan-Builder-And-Nutritional-Value-Counter/README.md

 Burak Alım

 ### Project Descirption
-Our project is an android program that creates a diet plan with chosen foods with quantities.
-Also have a membership system and expert system that experts can confirm or reject the created diet plan by a member.
+Our project is an android program that creates a diet plan with foods in quantities chosen by member.
+Application also have a membership system and expert system that experts can confirm or reject the created diet plan by a member.
 We used MongoDB and JSON to save data and communication & Android Studio to develop android application.
 We chose to delevelop this project, because of other programs does not support foods in turkish culture.